 Lastly, the latest trend in agent engagement is the concept of Gamification.
 Simply put, Gamification creates a Do-and-Reward recognition system, not too dissimilar from earning points or gold stars when incremental successes are achieved.
 There are a variety of Gamification options worth a review.

 The Key: Everyone enjoys recognition and being involved.

 Find creative ways in your Contact Center to drive agent engagement.
 Think outside the box.
 You’d be surprised at what might be available right in your own environment.

-Here at Inflow Communications we not only provide technology to enhance your Contact Center, we also work with our customers to provide valuable insight into the many ways to enhance the Contact Center experience for all involved, from the Directors, to the Agents, and of course, to the Customers.
+Here at Inflow Communications, we not only provide technology to enhance your Contact Center, but we also work with our customers to provide valuable insight into the many ways to enhance the Contact Center experience for all involved, from the Directors to the Agents, and of course, to the Customers.
 Each is an integral part of the operation and we so enjoy helping our clients reach their greatest success.

 Founded in 1997, Inflow is one of the nation’s top Unified Communications and Contact Center consultants in today’s market.
 Pioneers in cloud unified communications and cloud contact center success, Inflow is the first company to provide contact center consulting and training focused solely on helping you elevate your customer experience.

 With over 200,000 endpoints supported under Inflow’s innovative success programs around the world, Inflow built its brand and reputation around providing unrivaled customer support.
 Inflow is in Mitel/ShoreTel’s top 2% in global customer satisfaction, and quickly acquiring a top spot with RingCentral, Genesys PureCloud and NICE inContact.

 By partnering with Inflow, you can expect the highest level of strategic consultation, execution, and optimization available in the industry.